 Over the past decade, she has enjoyed working closely with successful men and women, families and businesses on understanding their concerns, providing an in-depth analysis of their personal financial situation, and driving action in achieving their vision and goals.
 Although the problem-solving aspect of financial planning initially drew Gay to the field, it is the deep satisfaction of making a difference in people’s lives that motivates her continuing work with clients.

-Gay is a 20-year Austin resident and is actively involved in the community.
+Gay has been an Austin resident for 20+ years and is actively involved in the community.
 She has served on the boards of Temple Beth Shalom and the Early Childhood Program at the Jewish Community Association of Austin (JCAA).
 She is also an alumni volunteer for the MIT Educational Council, interviewing freshman applicants each fall; and in the spring.
 She is a member of her local rowing club, competing locally and nationally in masters rowing, and she is an avid Formula 1 racing fan.